• Skip to primary navigation

 Over on my Instagram I get a lot of DMs about the Swiss Interest Group Histamine Intolerance (SIGHI) food compatibility list for histamine that I follow for MCAS.
 There are lots of questions about whether it is dairy-free, or nut-free for example, so I've put together some of the key aspects of the SIGHI list, and some other resources on MCAS too.
 Hope that it is helpful!

 Disclaimer: please follow the medical advice of your doctor or medical team.
-This post is for informational purposes only, and I accept no liability for any direct or indirect harms arising from its content.
+This post is for informational purposes only, does not constitute medical or dietetic advice and I accept no liability for any direct or indirect harms arising from its content.

 Jump to: